 Our fat cells also serve to regulate our metabolism, aiding in the process of insulin production.
 They tie in closely with the endocrine system, maintaining the body’s energy balance.
 But, through eating more than the body requires, we send these cells into an inflammatory response.

 The fat cells also produce the protein leptin – this signals “satiety” – that you are full.
 One of the many problems faced by dieters is that the body may create new fat cells to satisfy the need to store fat and calories that it no longer needs, but it continually replaces about ten percent of these fat cells every year.
 This means that while it removes an old fat cell, it regenerates a new one to replace it.
 The fat cell may shrink, but it doesn’t simply die and disappear.
 And as a fat cell shrinks, it produces less leptin (leptin is what tells you that you are full – satiated).
-So, as you release your fat storage, and the cells shrink – you get less messages of fullness!
+So, as you release your fat storage, and the cells shrink – you get fewer messages of fullness!

 The body also uses the fat cells to store more than just fat – it stores toxins within the fatty tissue when there is too much to process at a given moment.
 The body needs somewhere to put them safely until passed to the liver for release.
 Of course, if you don’t release that fat within the next couple of days, as would usually happen, the liver isn’t given the opportunity to then flush the toxins out of your body!

 Through a combination of social, psychological, & emotional factors, we eat more than we need.
-Fast food has a high calorie content, but a low nutritional content.
+Fast food has a high-calorie content, but low nutritional content.
 We actually live in a time of nutritional famine – a society that is under-nourished, with poor digestion.
 These extra calories convert into fat, conveniently stored for when later needed.
 The problem arises when we don’t need that storage for later use!

 Typically, we eat for the following reasons: